NoNo47400/RO11_Akinator_Robotic_Project/README.md

 Simulated version :
 docker-compose -f docker-compose_no_mic_version.yml up --build

-In this version there is no mic so open another terminal and connect to the naoqi server to send the answer after launching the docker-compose file :
+In this version there is no mic so open another terminal and connect to the naoqi server to send the answer after launching the docker-compose file (it is how you will answer) :
 docker attach naoqi_bridge

+You'll see on the terminal but also on the head of your simulated bot the question.